 Whether you are a recruiter, looking for a job, or using LinkedIn to prospect and generate business, optimizing your profile is a priority.
-Among these optimizations, one is particularly important: your LinkedIn summary. 😉 What is the LinkedIn summary and why optimize it?
-ProspectIn tells you everything!
-Discover also examples of impactful LinkedIn summaries, to better work on yours.
+Among these optimizations, one is particularly important: your LinkedIn summary. 😉 What is the LinkedIn summary and why should you optimize it?
+At Waalaxy we will tell you everything!
+Discover examples of impactful LinkedIn summaries, to better work on yours.

-The LinkedIn summary is a short text, which can be found on your professional profile.
+The LinkedIn summary is a short text which can be found on your professional profile.
 It is used to introduce yourself, your professional experiences or to talk about any subject that is important to you.
-By reading it, Internet users or LinkedIn users who visit your profile should quickly understand who you are, what you do and what you can bring to them.
-It corresponds, on your profile, to the “About” section.
+By reading it, people online or other LinkedIn users who visit your profile should quickly understand who you are, what you do and what you can bring to them.
+It is in the “About” section.

 The LinkedIn summary can be compared to a cover letter, which would accompany your CV (also present on your LinkedIn profile, if you have completed it well!).
-You don’t just repeat what’s on your CV, but you tell what’s behind it, which, on the few bullet points of a CV, can’t necessarily be seen.
+You don’t just repeat what’s on your CV.
+Rather you explain what’s behind it, which is difficult to do in just a few bullet points on a CV.

 The LinkedIn summary can also be similar to an elevator pitch: in a few seconds, you have to sell yourself and capture the attention of your audience (or readership).
-In fact, the LinkedIn summary is very free: you can choose to put whatever you want in it.
+The LinkedIn summary is completely open-ended, so you can choose to put whatever you want in it.

 But if you want it to be effective (according to your objectives), it must be well thought out and organized.
 You can, for example, focus the LinkedIn summary on your skills by highlighting your professional experiences and achievements.

-You can also focus on your personal skills, and tell about your life experiences, your involvement in associations, or any other event that would show your qualities.
-If you use LinkedIn for prospecting, you can also give your summary a commercial orientation.
+You can also focus on your personal skills, and talk about your life experiences, your involvement in associations, or any other event that would show your qualities.
+If you use LinkedIn for finding new leads, you can also give your summary a commercial orientation.
 Show what you can do, and how you can solve your prospects’ problems.
 The only limit to your LinkedIn summary is your imagination.

 But what makes the LinkedIn summary so important?
-While LinkedIn allows you to promote yourself in a thousand ways, such as posting great content or sharing relevant information to your professional network, what makes your LinkedIn summary an essential part of your profile?
+Seeing as LinkedIn allows you to promote yourself in a thousand ways, including posting great content and sharing relevant information to your professional network, you might ask, what makes your LinkedIn summary an essential part of your profile?

 1. The LinkedIn summary helps you build a coherent profile